 Key actions: Clears Heat and relieves acute conditions of the Gallbladder.
 Relieves acute Damp-Heat syndromes.
 Resolves Phlegm.
 Harmonizes the Stomach.

-Because it is a formula often recommended to treat the pattern 'Heat in Gall Bladder' of which epigastrium fullness is a symptom.
+Because it is a formula often recommended to treat the pattern 'Gallbladder Heat' of which epigastrium fullness is a symptom.

 Its main actions are: Expels Heat and Dampness.
 Clears Upper Burner Heat, especially of the Lung.
 Clears Heat and stops reckless movement of Blood.
 Clears pathogenic Heat which is upsetting the fetus.
 Cools the Liver, reducing Liver Yang rising syndrome.